 Philip JacksonPhilip leads our urban design and master-planning team.
 He is a member of the Academy of Urbanism.

-David FlanneryDavid Flannery leads our Cork studio.
+David FlanneryDavid Flannery is our Sport & Hospitality Architecture Lead and is based in our Cork studio.
 He is also engaged with urban design and master-planning projects across the wider practice.